-A number of limitations exist in MySQL Cluster with regard to the handling of transactions.
+A number of limitations exist in NDB Cluster with regard to the handling of transactions.
 These include the following:

 Transaction isolation level.
 The

 NDBCLUSTERstorage engine supports only the

 READ COMMITTEDtransaction isolation level. (

 REPEATABLE READ, and

 SERIALIZABLE.)
 You should keep in mind that